 Equine massage therapists employ massage techniques on race, show and recreational horses.
 When muscles are overused or misused, they may become sore or overstretched.
 The horse may then compensate by improperly using other muscles or tensing up, leading to potential injury, restricted motion, discomfort and decreased performance quality.
 Equine massage therapists use their knowledge of different massage techniques and equine anatomy to locate and treat muscle strains, injuries and tension.
 By promoting muscle relaxation, circulation and healing, equine massage therapists help improve a horse's performance, balance, comfort and mental state.

 Massage can be helpful in maintaining health and preventing injury in addition to addressing problems.
 It may prevent muscle knots and help ensure that muscles can fully contract and fully relax.
 It also increases endorphin release, thereby improving a horse's mental well-being.
 Horses may be massaged both before and after activity to prevent muscle tension and injury.

-According to the U.S. Bureau of Labor Statistics (BLS), related careers like animal care and service workers were expected to see an 11% increase in employment opportunities between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), related careers like animal care and service workers were expected to see an increase much faster than average in employment opportunities between 2018 and 2028.

 Equine massage therapists treat muscle strains, injuries and tension.
 They work with race, show and recreational horses, and their skills can be utilized to help prevent or alleviate injuries.